 ThoughtSpot checks for dependencies whenever you try to remove a table or worksheet.
-A list of dependent objects is shown, and you can click them to delete them or remove the dependency.
-Then you’ll be able to remove the table or worksheet.
+A list of dependent objects appears, and you can click them to delete them or remove the dependency.
+Then, you can remove the table or worksheet.

 To delete a worksheet or table:

 Find the worksheet or table you want to remove in the list, and check the box next to its name.

 If you are attempting to delete a data source with dependent objects, the operation will be blocked.
 You will see a warning, with a list of dependent objects with links.

 Click the link for an object to modify or delete it.

 When all its dependencies are removed, you will be able to delete the data source.

 You can also click the name of a worksheet or table and then click Dependents, to see a list of dependent objects with links.